 The GPS+ GLONASS chipset acquired lock quickly, if fractionally faster than the Garmin Fenix 5.
 Given a shared chipset with Suunto, the acquisition time was about the same!

-How did the optical HRM do for Polar?
+So How did the optical HRM do for Polar?
+V

 Well, certainly a mixed bag there!
-Vibration from cycling is notorious for interfering with wrist-mounted optical sensors… so it is interesting to see if the metal contacts of the Polar Precision Prime have been effective.
-Certainly, the Polar Vantage V agrees with the 4iiii and Wahoo TICKRFit, both of which are protected from road vibrations to a greater degree.
-The Garmin Fenix 5 was alright at the start, and then clearly got lost.
+Certainly, the Polar Vantage V agrees with the 4iiii and Wahoo TICKRFit, both of which are protected from road vibrations to a greater degree by their chest and upper arm locations.
+The Garmin Fenix 5 was alright at the start, and then clearly got lost (as usual).

 Thankfully on zwift, things are better